FREQUENTLY ASKED QUESTIONS

 Will you apprentice me?

-I am not currently taking on any apprentices and it’s very unlikely I will anytime soon.
-I am open to offering general guidance and opinions on obtaining one, the tattoo industry in general, and portfolio critiques.
-However, as this takes time away from my work, I do treat this as I would a regular paid appointment.
-If you would like to schedule an hour session to chat, feel free to contact me through the contact form.
+We are not currently taking on any apprentices and it’s very unlikely will anytime soon.
+Colin is open to offering general guidance and opinions on obtaining one, the tattoo industry in general, and portfolio critiques.
+However, as this takes time away from his work, he treats this as one would a regular paid appointment.
+If you would like to schedule an hour session to chat, feel free to contact him through the book form.